Niseko Village used to be known as Niseko Higashiyama.

-There are some major developments around the base area of Niseko Village for the 16-17 season including a new course and new lifts.
-The new 1.2km beginners ‘Ageimo’ course effectively connects the base Green Leaf hotel with the Shopping & Dining Area of the resort.
-A new 816m Village Express lift runs alongside the new course and both gondola cabins and 6-person chairs will share that lift.
-Yet another new Gondola lift - the 250m long Upper Village Gondola, running two gondola cabins together with each holding up to 8 people – runs from by the hotel to near the top of the Village Express gondola.
-These developments should greatly improve access around the base areas of Niseko Village.
+A new course and two new lifts were introduced for the 2016-2017 season.
+The 1.2km beginners ‘Ageimo’ course effectively connects the base Green Leaf hotel with the Shopping & Dining Area of the resort.
+A 816m Village Express lift runs alongside that course, and both gondola cabins and 6-person chairs share that lift.
+The 250m long Upper Village Gondola lift - running two gondola cabins together with each holding up to 8 people – also now runs from by the hotel to near the top of the Village Express gondola.
+These developments improved access around the base areas of the Niseko Village resort area.

 Hokkaido is the second largest island of Japan and also the largest and northernmost prefecture (though it is not usually referred to as a prefecture).
 It has coastlines on the Sea of Japan, the Sea of Okhotsk and also the Pacific Ocean.
 Sapporo is the capital city of Hokkaido and was host to the 1972 Winter Olympics.
 Hokkaido is home to the largest number of ski hills in Japan.
 While the majority of them are very small, some of the larger ski and snowboard resorts in Hokkaido - mostly found in regions to the west and east of Sapporo - are amongst the most famous in Japan.

 A number of ski and snowboard schools operate around the Niseko resort areas.
 Check our Lessons in English page for any current ski school listings on SnowJapan.

 A number of ski and snowboard equipment and wear rental facilities are available around the Niseko resort areas.

 There is an 'Activity Area' near the Gondola base and also two special 'Beginner Areas' - one by the Gondola base and the other by the Upper Village Gondola base.